 Every Student, Every Classroom, Every Day

 The Frankfort-Elberta Area School District is located in Frankfort, Michigan in Benzie County and is nestled on the shores of Lake Michigan, 45 miles west of Traverse City.
 The school population for the 2020-2021 school year is 475 students, eager to learn.
 Educators are dedicated and caring and always look out for the student's best interest.
 M-STEP and standardized test scores are consistently above state and region averages.

 Public Notice - FEAS COVID-19 Case Reporting

-There are eight confirmed cases to report at Frankfort High School.
+There have been 18 confirmed cases to report at Frankfort High School.

-There are three confirmed cases to report at Frankfort Elementary School.
+There have been 12 confirmed cases to report at Frankfort Elementary School.

 In accordance with state emergency orders and the FEAS Preparedness and Response Plan, FEAS will initiate communication and reporting procedures immediately upon learning of a probable or confirmed "school associated case" of COVID-19.
 A school associated case is defined as a probable or confirmed COVID-19 case among students, teachers, school staff members, or any other person, who was present on school property or at a school function under circumstances that may result in the transmission, or contraction, of COVID-19 during their infectious period.
 The following communication will occur:

 The local health department will contact FEAS within 24 hours of learning the results of a positive or probable school associated case.

 FEAS will immediately support the health department with the contact tracing process upon notification of a probable or confirmed case of COVID-19.

 Persons identified through contract tracing as a close contact to someone in the school setting, who tested positive for COVID-19, will be contacted directly by your local health department.
 The health department will advise those individuals on what steps to take.
 If you, or your family member, is not contacted by the health department, you or your child are not identified as a close contact.